nickhodge/BoxKite.Twitter/README.md

 - [ ] abstract as .Subscribe observable lists whilst do the cursor/pagination underneath of the objects from the service
 - [ ] DDD Tweets, Users, Following, Followers, Lists, Favourites within the TwitterConnection

-Things Not Going To Do for the moment unless people want them:
+Out of Scope:
 - Contributors/Contributees.
-Looks like Twitter is going into multiple account things?
+As yet, not in wild
-- GET Help/* endpoints because reasons
+- GET Help/* endpoints
-- SITE streams because I am no masochist
+- SiteStreams because I am no masochist nor do I have access to it.
 - oauth2 tokens for Application-based APIs
 - [oembed seems for web sites specific inclusion rather than this API?](https://dev.twitter.com/docs/api/1.1/get/statuses/oembed)
 - [User Profile banner stuff](https://dev.twitter.com/docs/api/1.1/post/account/update_profile_banner) because what even are they?